2009 NASCAR Sprint Cup Series: Food City 500

 The Food City 500 was held on March 22 at Bristol Motor Speedway.
 Mark Martin started on the pole.
-One week after Kurt Busch dominated at Atlanta, his brother Kyle Busch would dominate this race.
-Kyle Busch led 378 of the races 503 laps despite starting mid pack in 19th place.
+One week after Kurt Busch dominated at Atlanta, his brother Kyle Busch would dominate this race, leading 378 of 503 laps despite starting mid pack in 19th place.
 This race was extended to 503 laps from its scheduled 500 due to a green-white-checkered finish.